ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 ---
 title: Setting up NCM Self Service (CALM)
 slug: self-service-calm
-excerpt: 'How to enable Self Service and (CALM in your Prism Central)'
+excerpt: 'How to enable Self Service (CALM) in your Prism Central'
 section: "Advanced use"
 order: 06
 ---